PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for CYTK was 2.51% last year, while for this year it is 0.72%.
-Since the AR to sales is decreasing by -1.80% the stock passes this criterion.
+Accounts Receivable to Sales for CYTK was 0.72% last year, while for this year it is 99.62%.
+Since the AR to sales is rising at a rate greater than 30%, the stock fails this test.

 LONG TERM DEBT/EQUITY RATIO: [PASS]